top of page

 After finishing my B.Sc. in Cell Biology from the University of Bern, Switzerland in 2009, I knew it was time to follow my dream to become a marine biologist.
 The best way to do that seemed to me to find an internship in a marine field station.
 After several hours on Google, I found the Shark Lab, applied, and got accepted as a volunteer for three months.
 Although until this point in time I hadn’t seen a shark in the wild, I immediately fell in love with these fascinating animals.
 So, after finishing the internship, I immediately registered for a M.Sc. in Animal Biology at the University of Basel, Switzerland and returned to the Shark Lab.
 This time I extended my time at the Lab and stayed for eight months to collect data on the diet of juvenile lemon sharks for my thesis.
 After graduating in the summer of 2012, I knew even more that I wanted to continue my studies in shark ecology.
 After working for a few shark-related research projects in Florida, Seychelles, and French Polynesia, I got accepted as a PhD student at the newly opened Save Our Seas Foundation – D’Arros Research Centre (SOSF-DRC) in Seychelles.
 Through my vast international network - that also includes many Shark Lab alumni - I quickly succeeded in building up a collaboration between the SOSF-DRC, the French University EPHE, and the French laboratory the CRIOBE.
 So, for the next four years I put all my focus on niche partitioning and the feeding ecology of co-existing juvenile reef sharks.
 In other words, I was trying to understand how two similar juvenile shark species can coexist in a small and remote atoll without outcompeting each other.
 In the summer of 2020 - in the midst of the COVID-19 pandemic - I defended my PhD.
 Not as usual in front of an audience followed by big celebrations, but virtually from my desk at home followed by a small gathering with friends and family.

-Now, a half a year later, while I continue working on multiple shark-related research studies, I’m also expanding my efforts and engagements to other areas.
+Now, while I continue working on multiple shark-related research studies, I’m also expanding my efforts and engagements to other areas.
 I work part-time in a medical lab where I coordinate a COVID-19 study, I continue to raise awareness about sharks through outreach activities, I joined an association with which I’ll lead scientific shark expeditions in the near future, and I mentor and guide younger students through my affiliation with the American Shark Conservancy.

 For now, these projects are keeping me very busy, but I also look forward to what else the future might hold for me.
 Whatever it is, I’ll always be thankful to you, Doc and Marie, for creating the Shark Lab and for showing to so many of us how you can make your dreams come true.